Maximilian-Winter/SimpleGameEngine/README.md

 # SimpleGameEngine
-A dx 11 based engine with image based lightning(IBL), that i worte a while back.
+A dx 11 based engine with image based lightning(IBL) and bullet physic engine.